phaustin/a301_students_eoas/notebooks/week10/week10_topics.md

 - Download all of your windowed landsat scenes to disk, and start making your ndvi timeseries plot for Assignment 5

+## Week 10 topics for Monday

+- Cloudsat: {ref}

+## Assignment 5: Due midnight on Wednesday, March 29

+### Radar problem

+1) Integrate $Z=\int D^6 n(D) dD$ on paper, assuming a Marshall Palmer size distribution and show that it integrates to:

+$$
+Z \approx 300 RR^{1.5}
+$$

+with Z in $mm^6\,m^{-3}$ and RR in mm/hr.
+It's helpful to know that:

+$$
+\int^\infty_0 x^n \exp( -a x) dx = n! / a^{n+1}
+$$

+2) Repeat using numerical integration in python (i.e. np.diff and np.sum) and show that the the result agrees.

+### Landsat problem

+Main objective:

+1) Download rioxarray datasets for 40 landsat windowed scenes for 10 years of seasonal data

+2) For each dataset, add the new masked ndvi for that image as another rioxarray.

+3) Loop through the 40 datasets, calculate the area-averaged ndvi for each scene, and make a simple x-y plot of average ndvi vs. time for the 40 scenes

+Your notebook should have:

+1)  a function that saves the date of the lowest cloud fraction for each scene, folllowing {ref}`week8:pandas_worksheet` as a python list.

+2) a function that retrieves each scene from the list if it hasn't been downloaded and saves it to a netcdf dataset using code from {ref}`week10:write_geotiff`

+3) a function that reads an image datset and adds the ndvi image as a new rioxarray

+4) a function that reads and sorts the ndvi arrays by date, calculates the mean and makes the x-y plot

+Hand in:  pencil and paer for the radar problem with a notebook cell for the verification, and a notebook that defines the functions and runs and makes the ndvi plot for the landsat